← Back to Compare

 Frequently Asked Questions

-Is n8n really free?
+Is n8n really free to use?

-Which is better for AI agent workflows?
+Which is better for an AI automation agency, n8n or Make?